 Following up on your customers’ sales experience with an email or text message keeps your feedback fresh and relevant.
-Text messages have a 90% open rate in comparison to 20% for email – not surprising as people are normally close to their phones on a daily basis.
+Text messages have a 90% open rate compared to 20% for email – not surprising as people are normally close to their phones daily.

 Email transactions which confirm purchases are ideal for gaining customer feedback on your sales process.
 This purchase confirmation email from Warby Parker provides a content incentive for customers providing feedback:

 Discovering customer preferences from your feedback can help with your overall website design, marketing strategies, sales techniques, and other aspects of your business.

 Lastly, here are a few ways to collect customer preference feedback: